Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

 * pwgen as password generator

 ## Azure Setup

-To deploy this samples it is necessary to deploy the first WebLogic Server on Azure and the Azure Database for MySQL.
+To deploy this samples it is necessary to deploy the first WebSphere on Azure and the Azure Database for MySQL Flexible Server.

-To be able to use Azure AD authentication in WebLogic server it is necessary to deploy the authentication library in the server domains that will use this authentication method and also the MySQL JDBC community driver.
+To be able to use Azure AD authentication in WebSphere server it is necessary to deploy the authentication library in the server domains that will use this authentication method and also the MySQL JDBC community driver.

 To deploy an application using Azure AD credentials: